Yureehh/Betting-Dashboard/README.md

 ## Data Source

 The Betting-Dashboard uses a public ledger of bets to generate visualizations and insights.
-You can check the format the data should be in by looking at the `bets_ledger.csv` file in the data folder.
+You can check the required format for the data by examining the `bets_ledger.csv` file in the data folder.

 ## Versioning